amongus-02/tacofalls/weirdIssues.md

-this is issue is so weird
+this is issue is so weird'